patand23/basic_java/README.md

   ##

   ## Flow of Execution
     - Execution starts with the main method
-  - Statements are generally executed from top to bottom, unless otherwise specified (ie entering a loop or calling a method)
+    - Statements are generally executed from top to bottom, unless otherwise specified (ie. entering a loop or accessing a method)